liyuan24/dgx_spark_summary_from_human_feedback/README.md

 At this point I have figured out that the little black bottle to which he kept referring was my bottle of lube.
 I glanced over at my GF and all the color had drained from her face and she was trying not to give it away that she knew.
 With the straightest face I could muster I told him that I still had no idea.
 I haven't told him to this day.

 TL;DR:</code></pre></td>
-<td valign="top"><pre><code>I'm not sure if I should tell my GF that I forgot to put my lube in the shower.
+<td valign="top"><pre style="white-space: pre-wrap; word-wrap: break-word; max-width: 20ch; overflow-wrap: break-word;"><code>I'm not sure if I should tell my GF that I forgot to put my lube in the shower.
 I'm not sure if I should tell my GF that I forgot to put my lube in the shower.
 I'm not sure if I should tell my GF that I forgot to put my lube in</code></pre></td>
 <td valign="top"></td>
 </tr>
 </table>